 Witz, K., Lee, H. J., & Huang, W. J. (2010).
 Consciousness in the study of human life and experience: “Higher aspects” and their nature.
 Qualitative Inquiry, 16(5), 397-409.

-Instructional Designer, Teaching & Learning Technologies, Purdue University (2016-present)
+Instructional Design Supervisor, Teaching & Learning Technologies, Purdue University

 International Visual Literacy Association